 Third, pointing a gun at someone else is an assault.
 One shouldn’t do it except in response to an actual threat.

 I was taught—first by my father, a lawyer with law enforcement experience, and later in the Army—to keep a firearm holstered or pointed in a safe direction until there was no choice left but to open fire.
-I was also taught that because shooting someone is a use of deadly force, choosing to shot implies shooting to kill.
+I was also taught that because shooting someone is a use of deadly force, choosing to shoot implies shooting to kill.
 Not to warn.
 To kill.

 It looks as if things are about to get very messy.